grafana/agent/docs/sources/flow/reference/components/discovery.file.md

 ```

 Replace the following:

 - _`<PROMETHEUS_REMOTE_WRITE_URL>`_: The URL of the Prometheus remote_write-compatible server to send metrics to.
 - _`<USERNAME>`_: The username to use for authentication to the remote_write API.
 - _`<PASSWORD>`_: The password to use for authentication to the remote_write API.

 ### File discovery with retained file path label

-This example discovers targets from a wildcard file path, scrapes them, and writes metrics to a Prometheus remote write endpoint.
+The following example discovers targets from a wildcard file path, scrapes them, and writes metrics to a Prometheus remote write endpoint.
 It also uses a relabeling rule to retain the file path as a label on each target.

 ```river